Actress Kate Hudson Reveals What It’s Like To Co-Parent With Three Different Fathers

 But at the end of he day, Kate says that she learned a lot from her mother, Goldie Hawn, and her father, Bill Hudson, who divorced and were still able to work together to co-parent her.
 She says that they always put their kids first and that is the most valuable lesson that she has learned.
 This means not talking negatively about exes because it can really affect the children.

-“Kids are not only incredibly intelligent, but eventually they can make their mind up themselves,” Hudson told listeners “They will see with their own eyes whatever needs to be seen and they need to come to that on their own terms.
+“Kids are not only incredibly intelligent, but eventually they can make their mind up themselves,” Hudson told listeners.
+“They will see with their own eyes whatever needs to be seen and they need to come to that on their own terms.
 It’s not our place to tell them how to feel about the other parents.
 I think that’s so important.”

 It sounds like Kate has a really good head on her shoulders and has the co-parenting thing down like a pro.